nima101/nima101.github.io/_posts/2019-06-11-rooks-on-chess-board.md

 <br/>
 #### Step 3: greedy
-Unfortunately doing greedy performs really poorly since it will fill up the first row and then you can't place more than one rook on any other row, otherwise they'll create a rectangle.
+Unfortunately doing greedy performs really poorly since it will fill up the first row, and then you can't place more than one rook on any other row, otherwise they'll create a rectangle.
 However, it seems like if we can somehow fill some of the board more intelligently and then fill the rest using greedy, it would not be too bad.

 <br/>
 #### Step 4: Divide & Conquer